British-American Project

 The British-American Project (BAP) is an organisation intended to strengthen links between the United Kingdom and the United States.
 BAP operates on a not-for-profit basis, funded through its membership and support from corporate partners.
 It was originally named the British-American Project for the Successor Generation.

 Goals

-Established in 1985, BAP was created to help maintain and enrich the long-standing relationship between the United Kingdom and the United States.
+Established in 1985, BAP was created to help maintain and enrich the Special Relationship between the United Kingdom and the United States.
 The Project was the brainchild of Nick Butler, an economist at BP, who at that time was also a prospective Labour Party parliamentary candidate.
-Along with others in both countries who viewed the special relationship favorably, he had become concerned about a growing tide of anti-American sentiment among his generation in the UK.
+Along with others in both countries who viewed the Special Relationship favorably, he had become concerned about a growing tide of anti-American sentiment among his generation in the UK.
 Butler's response was to propose a series of conferences, developing relationships between the participants and broadening understanding.

 A US BAP organiser describes the BAP network as committed to "grooming leaders" while promoting "the leading global role that [the US and Britain] continue to play".